Para-218/Python-chat/README.md

 # Python-chat

 first intial connect
-cl: send username
+client: send username
-sv: response accept or not
+server: response accept or duplicate
-sv: give list active user
+server: give list active user

+if new_user add -> client active_user list add new_user
+if private talk is use server only send mess to both want to talk